Transphobia Is A Feminist Issue

 As a cisgender woman, I have experiences common with some other women and not with others; no woman will have exactly the same experiences and suffer exactly the same oppressions as another.
 Culture/’class’/disability/race/sexuality – so many things influence us.
 If the argument is that transgender women should not call themselves women but choose another gender-identifier, surely then these other influences would mean there needs to be many more gender-identifier descriptors in order to satisfy the myriad experiences and differences that exist between those defined as ‘women’?
 Some people do define outside the gender binary, with “genderqueer” and other such descriptors.
 However, mainstream, dominant, society defines legally and socially by two broad descriptors; man/male and woman/female.
 It is an entirely other debate as to whether that is useful or not, or whether it should be perpetuated or not.
 It is not a debate over the right of transgender people to identify by whichever gender binary, it is a debate about gender definitions and humanity.
 All humanity.

-The conflation of binary biological sex and fluid sociological gender is sadly common a common one from which much transphobia is derived.
+The conflation of (the more but not entirely as there is biological difference in those defined as cis* and trans*) binary biological sex and fluid sociological gender is sadly common a common one from which much transphobia is derived.
 Gender dysphoria is not a choice.

 Transphobic views define the experience of transgender and gender dysphoria entirely on the biased suppositions and reductive experiential gender norms of their non-acceptance that gender dysphoria exists.
 Transphobia denies the right and existence of transgender people by denying gender dysphoria exists.